TheThunderGuyS/OldMinecraftSounds/README.md

 - Old low quality explosions!
 - Breaking a tool is silent.
 - Zombies, husks, zombie villagers and drowned all have the same sounds.
+- Rain has the old annoying noises.
+- All new cave sounds are silent.
+Only 1-13 play.
+- Underwater ambiance and entering/exiting water is silent.
+- Squid squirting ink is silent.

 ![](../Banner.png)